Filter by Department: Show All Research Consulting Operations

 Really?
 More High Rises in Southern Florida?
 (October 2011)

-Alex is responsible for covering all public homebuilders and single-family rental companies.
-In addition, he provides in-depth knowledge of the California housing markets to our reports and analyzes various housing and economic metrics to gauge and forecast single-family and multifamily markets on metro, regional, and national levels.
+Alex is responsible for covering all public homebuilders, apartment REITs and single-family rental companies.
+In addition, he provides in-depth knowledge of the California, New York, Boston, and Southwest housing markets to our reports and analyzes various housing and economic metrics to gauge and forecast single-family and multifamily markets on metro, regional, and national levels.

 Before joining John Burns Real Estate Consulting in 2015, Alex gained experience in the homebuilding sector while working for JMP Group in equity research.